nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-configuration-properties.md

 ```

 ### Special HTTP Headers

-In a similiar way, Nuxeo also makes use of special HTTP headers with the same general purpose: to have more control on REST API calls.
+Similarly, Nuxeo Platform also makes use of special HTTP headers with the same general purpose: to have more control on REST API calls.
-Please consider [Special HTTP Headers]({{page page='special-http-headers'}}) in order to learn more about this concept and also to be aware of the available options.
+Please consider the [Special HTTP Headers]({{page page='special-http-headers'}}) page to learn more about this concept and be aware of the available options.

-By default, only the `fetch.document` HTTP header is defined in order to ensure that all the properties are being fetched for a given document.
+By default, only the `fetch.document` HTTP header is defined to ensure that all the properties are being fetched for a given document.

 ```xml
 <component name="org.nuxeo.web.ui.properties.contrib">